tklx/weechat/README.md

 - Based on the super slim [tklx/base][base] (Debian GNU/Linux).
 - Uses [tini][tini] for zombie reaping and signal forwarding.
-- Includes weechat and weechat-plugins.
+- Includes weechat, weechat-plugins and weechat-scripts.
+- Includes off-the-record support.
 - Includes ``USER user`` to restrict the privileges of weechat.
 - Includes ``EXPOSE 9001`` for optional relay configuration.